Profila/Self-Sovereign-Identity/README.md

 ### Prism (aka Identus) Agent

-1. Start a Prism Agent (https://github.com/hyperledger-labs/open-enterprise-agent) with the following settings (Tested with version 1.31.0):
+1. Start a Prism Agent (https://github.com/hyperledger-labs/open-enterprise-agent) with the following settings:

     -   Create the file `infrastructure/local/.env-tenant` in Prism and add the folling content.
 Take note of the `ADMIN_TOKEN` value.